-- A. Co-located on an existing structure or facility with existing wireless antennas. - B. City owned properties or other public or quasi-public facilities. - C. Existing commercial or industrial structures in non-residential zones (excluding all HBX zones and the D-CE-3 and D-CE-4 zones). - D. Existing commercial or industrial structures in residential zones, or the D-CE-3 or D-CE-4 zones. - E. Other non-residential uses in residential zones, or the D-CE-3 or D-CE-4 zones. - F. Residential uses in non-residential zones (excluding all HBX zones and the D-CE-3 and D-CE-4 zones). - G. Residential uses in residential zones, or the D-CE-3 or D-CE-4 zones.
+- A. Co-located on an existing structure or facility with existing wireless antennas. - B. City owned properties or other public or quasi-public facilities. - C. Existing commercial or industrial structures in non-residential zones (excluding all HBX zones and the D-CE-3 and D-CE-4 zones). - D. Existing commercial or industrial structures in residential zones, or HBX zones, or the D-CE-3 or D-CE-4 zones. - E. Other non-residential uses in residential zones, or HBX zones, or the D-CE-3 or D-CE-4 zones. - F. Residential uses in non-residential zones (excluding all HBX zones and the D-CE-3 and D-CE-4 zones). - G. Residential uses in residential zones, er-HBX zones, or the D-CE-3 or D-CE-4 zones.